Overview of the Small Cabin Building Materials

 Nails

-Most commonly used nail size for framing is 16d.
+The most commonly used nail size for framing is 16d.
 See translation table of common nail sizes.
-Other nail points:- When nailing lumber, spiral nails are much better that regular nails - they provide about 30% stronger hold.
+Other nail points:- When nailing lumber, spiral nails are much better than regular nails.
+They provide about 30% stronger hold.